FAIR Signposting Profile

 2.2.
 Level 2 - A Comprehensive Set of Typed Links via a Link Set

-Implementing Level 2 of the recipe entails:
+Implementing the Level 2 recipe entails:

 - Mandatory - Providing a Link Set with a comprehensive collection of